What We Do

 Salaries higher than the national average salary for the graduates landing their first job

 More graduates are getting paid 50,000 ALL or more: from 5% in 2017 to 24% in 2019 (national average salary in 2020 = 44,945 ALL net).

 Lower dropout rate

-Out of these, 577 provide vocational apprenticeships for 1874 students.
-Some of these companies, among the best in the country, co-finance the VET; participate in the VET network as well as in curricula development.
+Out of these, 514 provide vocational apprenticeships for 2515 students.
+Some of these companies, among the best in the country, co-finance the VET, participate in the VET network and in curricula development.